Skip to content

 pdf(d::Choose, x::Real; kind)

-Probability density of the SELECTED alternative at x.
+Probability density of the selected alternative at x.

 See also: logpdf